How big is your code and will it slow down our site?

 If you’re not using BlueConic for personalization, then this is all moot and you can deploy through your tag manager and call it a day.

 Our CMS is old, highly customized, monstrous, or complex.
 Can we still use BlueConic?

 You bet.
 A CMS takes care of rendering the HTML for a website server-side, meaning the browser asks the web server for a page, and the CMS creates the HTML and other assets for a page and sends it back to the browser.

-Like other types of web-based tools, BlueConic work completely in the browser.
-We do not interfere or integrate with the CMS itself, only with the resulting HTML that the CMS spits out.
+Like other types of web-based tools, BlueConic works completely in the browser.
+It does not interfere or integrate with the CMS itself, only with the resulting HTML that the CMS spits out.
 For that reason, it doesn’t really matter what kind of CMS you have: BlueConic can always work with your website.

 OK, but what about flicker?